Markdonya/Markdonya/README.md

 - 💪 I like to write code
 - 🎉 I love humor, computer games, and gym
 - 🥅 I am constantly learning new technologies
-- 👯 I’m looking to collaborate on some Magento projects
+- 👯 I’m looking to collaborate on some IT projects

 ### Languages and Tools: